www.perpetualcommotion.com

 Effect on TNF-Alpha:

 I know that curcumin is used as an anti-inflammatory agent, so I searched Google on curcumin and TNF.
 I found research papers saying that curcumin inhibited TNF, and some that said that it "sensitized" cancer cells to TNF (which I guess is a good thing).
-Here's and example:
+Here's an example:

 http://www.sciencedirect.com/science?_ob=ArticleURL&_udi=B6T4P-3YVDRW0-6P&_user=10&_rdoc=1&_fmt=&_orig=search&_sort=d&view=c&_acct=C000050221&_version=1&_urlVersion=0&_userid=10&md5=7a734d2000776a9f4ca641b1bd4aae02